mancrurod/LinguaAnimae/README.md

 ---

-## 💬 Coming Soon: Streamlit Chatbot
+## 💬 Streamlit Interface

-### Example Interaction

-> Type something like:
+The interactive app is now live!

+You can enter a short prompt like:

 > *"I'm feeling anxious about the future..."*
->
+> or
+> *"Tengo miedo y necesito consuelo..."*

-> And receive:
+And receive:

-> 📖 **Jeremías 29:11** — *"Porque yo sé los planes que tengo para ti…"*
+📖 **Genesis 40:7** — *"Wherefore look ye so sadly today?"*

+📖 **Génesis 40:7** — *"¿Por qué parecen hoy mal vuestros semblantes?"*

-The chatbot will:
+The system:
-- Analyze user prompts
-- Match them to verses based on emotion, theme, and embeddings
+- Translates input if needed
+- Detects main emotion and theme using Hugging Face models
+- Loads the appropriate corpus (`bible_kjv` or `bible_rv60`)
+- Matches verses labeled with those same emotion + theme
-- Return the most semantically aligned results
+- Returns the most relevant matches as stylized cards
-- Support both English and Spanish lookups

 ---